 The clinical phenomena are modified in several important particulars.
 When the degree of obstruction is considerable, violent uterine action may be aroused, which may either pass into tonic contraction, or more rarely give place to secondary inertia.
-The cervix dilates slowly, and the first stage is therefore prolonged; the bag of waters is voluminous and frequently ruptures prematurely; great enlargement of the anterior lip of the cervix, from œdema, may occur from the compression of the lower uterine segment between the head and the pubes.
+The cervix dilates slowly, and the first stage is therefore prolonged; the bag of waters is voluminous and frequently ruptures prematurely; great enlargement of the anterior lip of the cervix, from edema, may occur from the compression of the lower uterine segment between the head and the pubes.
 A large caput succedaneum forms in vertex or face presentations; it may be so large as to present at the vulva before the head has passed the brim.
 In a rachitic flat pelvis the expulsion of the head through the vulva is often unusually rapid when the patient is a multipara; in the generally contracted pelvis it is always slow and difficult.

 The shape of the pelvis and the length of the conjugate are the factors which chiefly influence the course of labour.
-With the three common varieties of contracted pelvis in cases which are allowed to go to term, spontaneous delivery occurs in from 40 to 63°3 per cent.; the simple flat pelvis is the most favourable in this respect, then the generally contracted pelvis, and lastly the rachitic flat pelvis.
+With the three common varieties of contracted pelvis in cases which are allowed to go to term, spontaneous delivery occurs in from 40 to 63·3 per cent.; the simple flat pelvis is the most favourable in this respect, then the generally contracted pelvis, and lastly the rachitic flat pelvis.
 The frequency of spontaneous delivery at term diminishes rapidly in proportion to the diminution of the conjugate.
-Thus the Vienna statistics previously referred to show the following percentages :
+Thus the Vienna statistics previously referred to show the following percentages:

-\subseteq .
-V. $9\frac{1}{2}$ cm.
-(3.8 in.) spontaneous 75.6 %
+C. V. $9\frac{1}{2}$ cm. == (3.8 in.) spontaneous 75.6 %

-('.
-V. 9 ,, (3.6 ,,) - ,, 58.7 %
+C. V. 9 ,, = (3.6, ) ,, 58.7 %

-C. V. $8\frac{1}{2}$,, (3.4 ,,) 9 3 49.7 %
+C. V. $8\frac{1}{2}$ ,, = (3.4,) ,, 49.7 %

-C. V. 8 ,,. - (3.2, ,) , , 25.0~%
+C. V. 8 ,, = (3.2, ) 11 25.0 %

-Mechanism.-1.
-Flat Pelvis.-(a) In head presentation the mechanism is usually modified in the following manner, although many variations may be met with : The head enters the brim more or less extended, and in the transverse instead of the oblique diameter.
+Mechanism.-I. Flat Pelvis.-(a) In head presentation the mechanism is usually modified in the following manner, although many variations may be met with: The head enters the brim more or less extended, and in the transverse instead of the oblique diameter.
 Parietal obliquity is usually well marked in the second stage of labour.
-When the contraction of the conjugate is considerable, lateral displacement of the head towards the side occupied by the occiput occurs early in labour ; this is rendered possible by the increased length of the transverse diameter, and tends to promote flexion, because the sinciput is delayed in the narrow conjugate, while the occiput, having more room, is free to descend.
+When the contraction of the conjugate is considerable, lateral displacement of the head towards the side occupied by the occiput occurs early in labour; this is rendered possible by the increased length of the transverse diameter, and tends to promote flexion, because the sinciput is delayed in the narrow conjugate, while the occiput, having more room, is free to descend.
 The result of this movement is that the bi-parietal diameter is brought into the wide lateral part of the brim, while the bi-temporal diameter engages in the conjugate.
 With anterior parietal obliquity the head passes through the brim by a movement of rotation round the promontory (Fig. 220).
 As it descends, the sagittal suture approaches the pubes, bringing the posterior parietal bone first into the eavity (Fig. 220 (2)).
-Rotation in the opposite direction next occurs, the sagittal suture approaching the sacrum (Fig. 220 (3)) and thus bringing the anterior parietal bone into the eavity.
-With posterior parietal obliquity at the commencement of labour, a similar movement of rotation round the pubes occurs.
-The mechanical advantage of this movement of rotation is indicated in Fig. 221.
-The lateral inclination of the head which accompanies this movement tilts the bi-parietal plane c-d, and brings into the brim a plane the diameter of which is indicated by b-a.
-This is the super-sub-parietal diameter, measuring about a quarter of an inch less than the bi-parietal.
-The widest part of the head thus escapes direct engagement in the plane of the brim.
-Forward rotation of the occiput will occur if the head is flexed when it reaches the pelvic floor.
-When the head has passed the brim, there will be no further difficulty in delivery unless the shoulders are disproportionately large.
+Rotation in the opposite direction next occurs, the sagittal suture approaching the sacrum (Fig. 220 (3)) and thus bringing

-FIG. 220.-Labour in Flat Pelvis: Rotation of the Head in Passing the Brim.
+Fig. 220.-Labour in Flat Pelvis: Rotation of the Head in Passing the Brim.
 (Clarence Webster.)

 1. Well-marked anterior parietal obliquity.
 2. Forward rotation.
 3. Backward rotation.

-FIG. 221.-Wedge Shape of Fœtal Skull on Coronal Section.
-(Dakin.) c--d.
-Bi-parietal diameter. b--a.
+Fig. 221.-Wedge Shape of Feetal Skull on Coronal Section.
+(Dakin.)

+c-d.
+Bi-parietal diameter. b-a.
 Super-sub-parietal diameter.